Kabilan2370/None/README.md

 ### 7. Using docker swarm with cronjob I created a dockerfile to launch a container.

 ![image](5.png)

+### 8. Using these dockerfile and cron.sh I have created a docker image to launch the containers.

 ![image](6.png)

 ![image](7.png)

+### 9. I have launched docker conainer using docker service command with replica 2.

 ![image](8.png)

+### 10. Finally I have created and launched docker compose file to run the container on worker nodes.

 ![image](9.png)